 My portion is the Lord, therefore will I hope in him.

+In a month, the liturgical calendar will turn to Advent, my favorite liturgical season.
 Advent’s strongest image is pregnancy.
 Elizabeth’s . . .
 Mary’s . . . so unexpected, so miraculous.
 A distant, long-promised hope is about to literally be fleshed out.
-As we turn our attention away from our obsession with the mess of our daily lives and the human condition toward distant promise, we choose to believe that when the divine takes on our human suffering and pain, we in turn take on divinity itself.
-The choice to look outward in expectation is within our power, as described in today’s first lectionary reading from Baruch:
+When we turn our attention away from our obsession with the mess of our daily lives and the human condition toward distant promise, we choose to believe that when the divine takes on our human suffering and pain, we in turn take on divinity itself.
+The choice to look outward in expectation is within our power, as described in this passage from Baruch:

 Take off the garment of your sorrow and affliction, and put on forever the beauty of the glory from God.
 Put on the robe of the righteousness that comes from God; put on your head the diadem of the glory of the Everlasting; for God will show your splendor everywhere under heaven.
 For God will give you evermore the name, “Righteous Peace, Godly Glory.”